BrianIsaac/Codswallop/README.md

 - Node.js 18 or later (for development)
 - Anthropic API key (optional - hosted service available)
 - Convex account (optional - for self-hosted dashboard)

+## Common Errors

+### MCP Connection Error

+If you encounter an MCP error when attempting to generate quizzes, this typically indicates the hosted MCP server is temporarily unavailable.

+**Solution:** Use the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`) and run `Codswallop: Set Anthropic API Key` to configure your personal API key.
+This allows the extension to generate quizzes directly using your own Anthropic account, bypassing the hosted service.

 ## Development